Solace (band)

 Solace is an American stoner metal band from Asbury Park, New Jersey, formed in 1996 by the remaining members of Atlantic Records artist Godspeed.
 They have released four full-length studio albums. iTunes.com voted the band's third album A.D.
 "2010 Metal Album of the Year".

 Career

 Early history

 Tommy Southard and Rob Hultz had previously been in the metal band Godspeed, which disbanded after one album in 1994.
-Following stints as lead guitarist for both Sugartooth and Slap Rocket, Southard reformed the band in 1996 with Hultz and former Glueneck singer Jason, naming the revamped outfit Solace.
+Following stints as lead guitarist for both Sugartooth and Slap Rocket, Southard reformed the band in 1996 with Hultz and former Glueneck singer Jason Limpantsis, naming the revamped outfit Solace.
 After a 1997 demo, Solace released their self-titled 7-inch debut in 1998, followed by 1999's Distanced from Reality EP, a split with fellow New Jerseyans Solarized.

 Soon afterwards, the band released its debut LP, 2000's Further.
 A cover by metal art veteran Wes Benscoter (Slayer's Divine Intervention) hinted at darkness within the album, which was quickly considered a departure from the stoner rock pigeon-hole the band had already been put into.